|Nutrition Facts (per serving)|

 Refrigerate the pan to set the chocolate candy, for about 2 hours.

-Once set and firm, remove the candy from the pan using the foil as handles.
+Remove the candy from the pan once set and firm, using the foil as handles.
 Use a large sharp chef's knife to cut the candy into small squares or rectangles.
 Periodically rinse the knife in hot water and wipe it dry, to get the cleanest cuts possible.
-Refrigerate the squares of candy while you melt the candy coating.
+Refrigerate the squares of candy while melting the candy coating.

 Place the coating in a microwave-safe bowl and microwave it until melted, stirring frequently to prevent overheating.
 Once melted, use dipping tools or a fork to dip each chocolate square in the melted coating.
 If desired, drizzle the dipped candies with extra coating on top for decoration.

 Let the coating set at room temperature or in the refrigerator for 15 minutes before serving.

 Raw Egg Warning

 Consuming raw and lightly-cooked eggs poses a risk of food-borne illness.